Catalog / Computing / Input Devices / Joysticks & Flight Simulators

 Cable length

-The length of the cable provided in the design or delivery set of the wired or combined controller (see "Connection").
+Cable length provided in the design or included in the package of a wired or combined controller (see "Connection").

-In general, the meaning of this parameter is obvious: a longer cable gives more freedom of movement, but can create inconvenience at short distances.
-In fact, the length of the wire is important mainly in cases where a wired connection is used to play on a large screen: for comfortable viewing, it is desirable to be at a fairly large distance from such a screen.
-However, even in this case, a relatively short cable can be compensated for by the length of the wires going from the console (or other gaming device) to the screen, or even by connecting the set-top box to the screen wirelessly (many modern models have this capability).
-If the controller is used for a computer, this parameter can be ignored: the system unit or laptop is usually located in close proximity to the user, and even a fairly short wire is enough to connect.
+Generally, the meaning of this parameter is clear: a longer cable provides more freedom of movement but can be inconvenient at shorter distances.
+In practice, cable length is mainly important when a wired connection is used for gaming on a large screen; for comfortable viewing, it is preferable to be at a considerable distance from such a screen.
+However, even in this case, a relatively short cable can be compensated for by the length of cables running from the console (or other gaming device) to the screen, or even by wireless connection of the console to the screen (many modern models have this capability).
+When the controller is used for a computer, this parameter can be largely ignored; the system unit or laptop is usually located in close proximity to the user, and even a fairly short cable is sufficient for connection.